seba-1511/dist_tuto.pth/tuto.md

 % June 14, 2017

 \begin{abstract}
 In this short tutorial, we will be going over the distributed package of PyTorch.
-We'll see how to set up the distributed setting, use the different communication strategies, and go over part of the internals of the package.
+We'll see how to set up the distributed setting, use the different communication strategies, and go over some the internals of the package.
 \end{abstract}

 # Setup